Mary Ellen Pleasant: Streetcar lawsuits

 Pleasant successfully attacked racial discrimination in San Francisco public conveyances after she and two other black women were ejected from a city streetcar in 1866.
 She filed two lawsuits.
 The first, against the Omnibus Railroad Company, was withdrawn after the company promised to allow African-Americans to board their streetcars.
 The second case, Pleasant v.
 North Beach & Mission Railroad Company, went to the California Supreme Court and took two years to complete.
 In the city, the case outlawed segregation in the city's public conveyances.
-She won in part due to the testimony of a white woman who had hired Pleasant, who the woman called "Mamma", for domestic work years ago.
+Pleasant won the case and was awarded $500 by the jury, in part due to the eye-witness testimony of Lisette Woodworth, a white woman who had hired Pleasant, who the woman called "Mamma", for domestic work years ago.
 Although the woman saw Pleasant as a friend, their relationship and the use of the endearment, "Mamma" was twisted in the newspapers.
-At the State Supreme Court, the damages awarded against her at the trial court were reversed, having been found excessive.
+At the State Supreme Court, the damages awarded to Pleasant at the trial court were reversed, having been found excessive.

 The publicity of this case highlighted her differences from others: a woman of mixed ancestry, who lived her life boldly before her time, and who had a significant change in class from the time of her birth.
 Pleasant was regularly called the derogatory slur "Mammy Pleasant" by local whites.
 The press also called her "Mammy" Pleasant but she did not approve: "I don't like to be called mammy by everybody.
 Put. that. down.
 I am not mammy to everybody in California.
 I received a letter from a pastor in Sacramento.
 It was addressed to Mammy Pleasant.
 I wrote back to him on his own paper that my name was Mrs. Mary E. Pleasant.
 I wouldn't waste any of my paper on him."